chef/chef-oss-practices/contributors/guide/README.md

 This document is a guide on how to contribute to and maintain Chef Software Inc. projects.
 Feel free to browse the [open issues](https://github.com/chef/chef-oss-practices/issues?q=is%3Aissue+is%3Aopen) and file new ones, all feedback welcome!

+Contributing to any of Chef's projects should be easy.
+If you find a rough edge, let us know!
+Better yet, join the community and help us fix it.

 # Welcome

 Welcome to the Chef Software Inc. OSS Community!